RFK Jr. to speak Friday amid speculation he'll drop independent presidential bid and support Trump

 The news comes a little over a week since a New York judge ruled that Kennedy should not appear on the ballot in the state because he listed a “sham” address on nominating petitions.
 Kennedy has appealed, but has faced several similar challenges around the country.

-On Wednesday, he was in a courtroom in the suburbs of New York City waiting to testify in response to another ballot suit in the state, this one backed by the Democratic National Committee, that challenges the signatures collected by his campaign.
+On Wednesday, he was in a courtroom in a suburb of New York City, testifying in a trial for another ballot suit in the state, this one backed by the Democratic National Committee, that challenges the signatures collected by his campaign.

+During a break in the court proceedings, Kennedy declined to answer questions from reporters about whether he was dropping out.

 He’s also facing a likely legal challenge in Arizona, where last week he submitted signatures that may have been collected by a super PAC that supports him, which Kennedy’s critics say is illegal coordination between a candidate and an independent political group.

 Swenson reported from New York.
-Associated Press writer Cedar Attanasio contributed from Mineola, New York.
+Associated Press writers Cedar Attanasio in Mineola, New York and Jill Colvin in New York City contributed.

 The Associated Press receives support from several private foundations to enhance its explanatory coverage of elections and democracy.
 See more about AP’s democracy initiative here.
 The AP is solely responsible for all content.